michal-z/eneida/README.md

 ### Project goals:<br />
 * Create interesting, real-time animations by writing simple, low-level code.
 * Explore math, procedural generation techniques and audio programming.
-* Eventually, create a demoscene production which could be submitted to demo party.
+* Eventually, create a demoscene production and submit it to a demo party.

 ### Project rules:<br />
 * The most important rule is: Write only the code that you need and make it as simple as possible.